 {163}

-the word speaks of the church, it is, as if it were said in French, &#8220;the family,&#8221; to designate the families or each family (see pp. 26, 27, first reflection).
+the word speaks of the church, it is, as if it were said in French, "the family", to designate the families or each family (see pages 26, 27, first reflection).
 I think the word of God speaks very clearly of one body on the earth, having certain gifts and privileges, as also a certain responsibility, and a common destiny here below although belonging to heaven in the counsels of God.
 I shall quote a few passages, by which it will be seen that the point in question is of one body, and of one body on the earth endowed with certain privileges, for the employment of which on the earth it is also responsible, although the result, which is the perfection of the body, be in heaven according to the counsels of God.
 So this subject can be considered under the point of view either of this responsibility here below, or that of the accomplishment of the counsels of God in the heavens.

-These are the quotations from holy scripture: &#8220;And that he might reconcile both unto God in one body,&#8221; @Ephesians 2: 16. &#8220;Jesus Christ himself being the chief corner stone; in whom all the building fitly framed together, groweth unto an holy temple in the Lord &#8220;*(verse* 20).&#8221; There is *one body* and one Spirit,&#8221; @Ephesians 4: 4. &#8220;From whom *the whole body* fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body, unto the edifying of itself in love,&#8221; @Ephesians 4: 16.
-Gifts are given, not for the edification of one church, but for the &#8220;edification of *the body of Christ*&#8221; *(verse* 12).
+These are the quotations from holy scripture: "And that he might reconcile both unto God in one body", @Ephesians 2: 16.
+"Jesus Christ himself being the chief corner stone; in whom all the building fitly framed together, groweth unto an holy temple in the Lord" (verse 20).
+"There is *one body* and one Spirit", @Ephesians 4: 4.
+"From whom *the whole body* fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body, unto the edifying of itself in love", @Ephesians 4: 16.
+Gifts are given, not for the edification of one church, but for the "edification of *the body of Christ*" (verse 12).
 They are placed not in one church, but in the church.
 The result of this principle is of all importance, because, if I am a teacher, I am not one of a certain church, but in the church.
 But perhaps it may be said, this body has its unity in the heavens.
 I reply, that the apostle speaks of the service of the members of the body here below, of the joints of service here below, of which the work will be finished when the church will be glorified.
-Moreover, the application of this quotation to the church, a society here below, is in accordance with the views of the author himself of the pamphlet (p.
-43); and we can convince ourselves of this application in reading attentively the passages quoted by him.
-The church is then one body here below, and the gifts sent from on high are gifts placed like joints *in the whole body.* All the epistle to the Ephesians might be cited here; for this fundamental and precious truth forms the subject from beginning to end.
+Moreover, the application of this quotation to the church, a society here below, is in accordance with the views of the author himself of the pamphlet (page 43); and we can convince ourselves of this application in reading attentively the passages quoted by him.
+The church is then one body here below, and the gifts sent from on high are gifts placed like joints *in the whole body*.
+All the epistle to the Ephesians might be cited here; for this fundamental and precious truth forms the subject from beginning to end.

 {164}